AimPrasla1/Personal-Website/README.md

 # Hello Everyone!
-This is going to me the repository for my personal website.
+This is going to be the repository for my personal website.
 Let me know what you guys think!